roboscienceorg/book/source/Filtering/SensorFusion.rst

 Note that you did not need to know how many points were in the file to get the average.
 It was built into the iteration formula.

-This process can be weighted to produce a running weighted average.
+This process can be weighted to produce a :index:`running weighted average`.
 We will rework the previous derivation for the case where the weighting is not uniform.
 The running average will be denoted by :math:`\hat{x}_n` and the running variance will be denoted by :math:`P_n`